govindak-umd/beginner_tutorials/README.md

 This code is a demo of ROS Bags and tf.

-A few of the major files in this package is :
+A few of the major files in this package are:

 talker.cpp (Publisher) </br>
 listener.cpp (Subscriber) </br>